 PERSONAL: Born on April 19, 1986, Candace is the youngest of Larry and Sara Parker’s three children.
-Her older brothers are Marcus and Anthony (Anthony currently plays in the NBA for the Cleveland Cavaliers).
+Her older brothers are Marcus and Anthony (Anthony played in the NBA and retired in 2012).

-Candace is married to NBA player and former Duke University All-American, Shelden Williams (who currently plays for the Denver Nuggets).
+Candace is married to NBA player and former Duke University All-American, Shelden Williams (who currently plays for the Tianjin Ronggangv team in China).
 They have one daughter, Lailaa Nicole Williams.

 Candace enjoys spending free time with her family and two dogs, cooking, watching football and her favorite TV show “The Game” and competing in just about everything.
 She also enjoys watching the show Yo Gabba Gabba with her daughter Lailaa.